open-mmlab/mmdetection/DATA_PIPELINE.md

 defines how to process the annotations and a data pipeline defines all the steps to prepare a data dict.
 A pipeline consists of a sequence of operations.
 Each operation takes a dict as input and also output a dict for the next transform.

 We present a classical pipeline in the following figure.
 The blue blocks are pipeline operations.
-With the pipeline going on, each operator can add new keys to the result dict or update the existing keys.
+With the pipeline going on, each operator can add new keys (marked as green) to the result dict or update the existing keys (marked as orange).
 ![pipeline figure](demo/data_pipeline.png)

 The operations are categorized into data loading, pre-processing, formatting and test-time augmentation.